ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 ### On what I wasn't sure would be best for the AoE ECG
 #### Town board with different action spots concept
+* Could perhaps hide it through a screen until opponent is in your town
 * E.g. Town Center having a create villager spot
 * E.g. Blacksmith having a research blacksmith technology spot
 * E.g. Edge of the board having a fight, raid, and scout spot